tHarvey303/synthesizer/docs/source/advanced/creating_grids.rst

 Grids should follow the naming convention where possible, see :ref:`grid-naming`.

-Please see `here <../abundances.ipynb>`_ for details on how to modify the chemical abundance pattern of gas, stars and dust using the `abundances`` object, and use this when running `cloudy`.
+Please see `Abundances <../abundances.ipynb>`_ for details on how to modify the chemical abundance pattern of gas, stars and dust using the `abundances`` object, and use this when running `cloudy`.

 Running your own SPS grids